nathancunn/nathancunn.github.io/_posts/2018-08-22-gender-pay-gap.md

 Despite the uproar you feel relaxed; you know you've always been fair in your hiring process.
 Comically so, in fact.
 When a position was to be filled you tossed all the applicants' names into a hat and drew one at random.
-Perhaps, you think, you're just a victim of random variation.
-While your methods were fair (at least in some sense of the word) by some misfortune you ended up as a statistical outlier.
+Perhaps, you think, you're just a victim of random variation---even when tossing a fair coin, it's not beyond the realms of probability that you witness a run of ten heads in a row.
+While your employment practices may have been fair (at least in some sense of the word) by some misfortune you ended up as a statistical outlier.
 Were you to start all over again your outcome would be much different.

 However, before committing to firing all your staff and starting afresh, you decide to examine the impact such a move is likely to have on your gender pay gap figure.
 You run a simulation: for every position in the company you randomly assign it as having been filled by a male or female with equal probability, effectively the gender occupying each position will be determined by the toss of a coin.
-And then, in order to get a feel for the random variation of the results, you construct 10,000 such alternate realities, calculating the mean gender pay gap in each case, and then you consider the outcomes had you been more or less favourable towards female candidates:
+Then, in order to get a feel for the variability of the results, you construct 10,000 such alternate realities, calculating the mean gender pay gap in each case:

 <div id='paygapplot'></div>
 <center>(drag bars to change input)</center>

 While some deviation is to be expected, the results surprise you.
-You had expected that a gender pay gap as extreme as yours would be unlikely, a typical threshold being an event with less than a 5% chance of occurring.
+You had expected that a gender pay gap as extreme as yours would be unlikely, a typical choice of threshold being an event with less than a 5% chance of occurring.
 However, you discover that roughly one in every eight cases (12.4%) had a pay gap worse than your own, with almost one-third (32.7%) having a pay gap greater than 10%.
 When you consider the frequency of a pay gap against either gender roughly half of all cases exhibited a pay gap greater than 15%.
 Clearly you're not as much of an outlier as you expected.
-Furthermore, had you systematically preferred to employ men for all positions such that women only had a 10% success rate, the probability that you observe a pay gap greater than 15% *in favour of women* actually increases slightly from just under 30% to just over 30%.
+Furthermore, had you systematically preferred to employ men for all positions such that women only had a success rate of 10%, the probability that you observe a pay gap greater than 15% *in favour of women* actually *increase* slightly from just under 30% to just over 30%.

 Knowing you can't rely on reducing your pay gap by starting over, you say goodbye to your simulated staff and consider what changes can be made to your real staff.
-Maybe you could make some changes at the upper levels; you could promote one of your female employees into the top positions.
-This turns out to be somewhat successful: promoting a female staff member from position B into the top earning role, A, would decrease your pay gap from 23.5% to just over 19%.
+Maybe you could make some changes at the upper levels; you could promote one of your female employees.
+This approach turns out to be somewhat successful: promoting a female staff member from position B into the top earning position, A, would decrease your pay gap from 23.5% to just over 19%.
 The median pay gap, on the other hand, remains unchanged.
 An improvement, nonetheless, but unlikely to satisfy the angry masses online.

+Your current proposed staff breakdown:
 | Position (Salary)     | # Males | # Females |
 | -----------           |-----:| -----:  |
 | A (£500,000)     | 6     | 6       |